-DATED: DECEMBER 14, 2020
+DATED: DECEMBER 15, 2020

-The Senate Commerce Committee reports favorably and with committee amendments Senate Bill No. 3218.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 3218 (1R).

-As amended, this bill provides for the reorganization of a health service corporation.
+This bill provides for the reorganization of a health service corporation.
 The bill provides that a mutual holding company organized pursuant to the bill may not be established as a company organized for pecuniary profit and retains the designation as a charitable and benevolent institution pursuant to current law.
 A mutual holding company established pursuant to the bill retains the health service corporation's mission while supplementing that mission to promote innovation and delivery of diversified services.